xs

 Success Stories from Around the World

-The impact of this system has been profound.
-It has reduced travel times for millions of residents, decreased air pollution, and provided a reliable transportation option for low-income communities.
-According to a study by the World Resources Institute, the TransMilenio has contributed to a 30% reduction in traffic fatalities in Bogotá.
+The impact has been substantial.
+TransMilenio cut travel times for millions of residents, reduced air pollution along trunk corridors, and offered a reliable option for low-income neighborhoods that previously had few.
+According to a study by the World Resources Institute, the system has contributed to a roughly 30% reduction in traffic fatalities in Bogota.

 Curitiba's Integrated Transit Network